kgdunn/pid-book/univariate-review/univariate-data-analysis-in-context.rst

 Univariate data analysis in context
 ====================================

 This section gives a starting idea to the general area of data analysis.
 We cover concepts from univariate data analysis shown in the pictorial outline below.
 This section is only a *review of these concepts* for one single variable.
 If you have more than one variable, you can repeat the analysis for each one.
-Later, in the :ref:`multivariate chapter <SECTION_latent_variable_modelling>` we learn how to extract information from multiple variables at the same time.
+Later, in the :ref:`multivariate chapter <SECTION_latent_variable_modelling>`, we learn how to extract information from multiple variables at the same time.

 Some introductory statistics textbooks, for more detailed background, are recommend further down.